Welcome To:

 Budget & Feasibility Awareness

-Purpose: Match vision and finances before committing to drawings.Architect does: Works with contractor to estimate cost / sq ft and identify price drivers.
+Purpose of this phase: Match vision and finances before committing to drawings.Architect does: Works with contractor to estimate cost / sq ft and identify price drivers.

 Homeowner can do:✅ Set your total investment range and a 10–15 % contingency.✅ Prioritize where to invest (structure vs finishes).✅ Approve cost-saving ideas quickly after review.✅ Ask for a running estimate after each design change.